When Is Disney World Reopening? Here's What To Expect

 New rules will be enforced by a "social distance squad," a group of Disney cast members who will encourage visitors to stay safe and keep their distance from others, as People reported.
 All employees will also have their temperatures taken before work and be required to wear face masks.

 While the legendary rides, food, and attractions remain, some aspects of the parks might be absent for the time being.
-Jim McPhee, Senior Vice President of Operations told the Orange County Economic Task Force in a video obtained by Wesh News 2 on Wednesday that character meet-and-greets will be temporarily paused.
-Parades and fireworks will also be temporarily eliminated to avoid creating crowds and large groups of people in one place.
+Jim McPhee, Senior Vice President of Operations told the Orange County Economic Task Force in a video obtained by Wesh News 2 in May that character meet-and-greets will be temporarily paused.
+Parades and fireworks will also be temporarily put on hold to avoid creating crowds and large groups of people in one place.
 Guests will also be encouraged to educate themselves about new protocols before they arrive and while in theme parks using the My Disney Experience app.

 Disney World's shopping and restaurant district, Disney Springs officially reopened on May 20.
-Like the plan to reopen Disney World, guests who enter must have their temperature taken and wear a mask — anyone with a temperature above 100.4 will not be allowed to enter.
+Like the plan to reopen Disney World, guests who enter must have their temperature taken and wear a mask — anyone with a temperature above 100.4 degrees will not be allowed to enter.
 Disney Springs is also encouraging social distancing, limiting guest attendance, encouraging contactless transactions, and increasing cleaning in high traffic areas.

 If you think you’re showing symptoms of coronavirus, which include fever, shortness of breath, and cough, call your doctor before going to get tested.
 If you’re anxious about the virus’s spread in your community, visit the CDC for up-to-date information and resources, or seek out mental health support.
 You can find all of Romper’s parents + coronavirus coverage here.